Chart Color Schemes

 Chadstone features high concentrations of group households, with a lower-than-average median household size

 Family households constitute 68.3% of all households, including 30.4% couples with children, 25.3% couples without children, and 10.7% single parent families.
-Non-family households comprise the remaining 31.7%, with lone person households at 23.9% and group households comprising 7.9%.
-The median household size is 2.5 people, which is smaller than the Greater Melbourne average of 2.7.
+Non-family households account for 31.7%, with lone person households at 23.9% and group households comprising 7.9%.
+The median household size is 2.5 people, smaller than the Greater Melbourne average of 2.7.

 Frequently Asked Questions - Households